 Visitation will be from 2 to 6 p.m.
 Sunday, February 9, at Crawford Funeral Home in Jerseyville.

 A Mass of Christian Burial will take place at 10 a.m.
 Monday at the Holy Ghost Catholic Church in Jerseyville, with Father Hyland Smith officiating.

 He will be laid to rest in the St. Francis Xavier Catholic Cemetery in Jerseyville.

 In lieu of any flowers and plants, memorials would be greatly appreciated to the Jersey Community High Panther Cross Country and Track teams.

-To send flowers to Christian's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Christian Matthew Cazier, please visit our floral store.